KonradSzwarc/better-self-toolbox/src/data/tools/en/north-star-metric.md

 - Regularly reflect on whether your metric still aligns with your true values and well-being.
 - Be open to adjusting or changing your North Star Metric as your life evolves.
-- Remember that the metric is a tool for guidance, not the ultimate goal.
+- Remember that the metric is a tool for guidance - not the ultimate goal.

 ## Examples of Personal North Star Metrics